biniamen/final_stock_market_simulation/README.md

 # Final Stock Market Simulation

-A web application that simulates stock market operations.
-The project is divided into two main parts:

-- **Backend:** A Django application that handles API endpoints, business logic, and data persistence.
-- **Frontend:** An Angular application that provides a dynamic, responsive user interface.

-This guide will help you set up the project on your local machine.
+A full-stack web application for simulating stock market operations, built with **Django (Python)** for the backend and **Angular** for the frontend.
+This project provides user authentication, real-time stock data simulation, and portfolio management features.

 ---